comit-network/RFCs/RFC-010-Omni-Layer.md

 For a list of pre-defined Omni assets refer to [Omni Layer Specs](https://github.com/OmniLayer/spec#field-currency-identifier).

-To describe an Omni asset in an Asset type header specify `omni_layer` as the value along with the following paramters:
+To describe an Omni asset in an Asset type header specify `omni` as the value along with the following paramters:

 ### `quantity`